ChBA Charter for Fairness

 How to Sign Up

-To sign up to the Charter, please with the subject “Charter for Fairness”.
+To sign up to the Charter, please email the Administrator with the subject “Charter for Fairness”.
 The email should –

 You will then be sent a Word version of the Fairness Charter survey which you should complete and return to us.
 We will review the survey and, if approved, send you the Charter Mark for the relevant year, which you can display on your website, appropriate marketing and recruitment materials, and in email footers if you wish.
 Please note that if you wish to display the Charter Mark anywhere else, you must have ChBA’s permission first.
 By sending the completed Fairness Charter to us, you agree to allow us to include you on a published list of signatory Chambers.